noorykim/R-samurai/README.md

 ## Example

+Below is a forest plot for the dataset _greentea_ (included with this R package) with all three unpublished studies assigned to have ‘negative’ outcomes.
+The dataset has 11 published studies.

 ![](images/greentea_meta.jpg)

-Forest plot for the dataset _greentea_ (included with this R package) with all three unpublished studies assigned to have ‘negative’ outcomes.
-The dataset has 11 published studies.
-The random number seed used to generate this figure was 52.

 ## Software